eProsima/Micro-XRCE-DDS-docs/docs/index.rst

 This example is useful to understand how XRCE protocol works along to the DDS World.

 To create your own client, you can follow the the instructions of :ref:`getting_started_label` page.
-It's a manual about how *Micro RTPS* API is and how it works.
+This is a tutorial that describe briefly how *Micro RTPS* API is and how it works.

 To know more about *Micro RTPS*, you can read the corresponding parts to the :ref:`micro_rtps_client_label` or the :ref:`micro_rtps_agent_label`.
 If you are interesting in how XRCE works, read :ref:`entities_label` and :ref:`operations_label` pages.